 You will find Office365 here, including the Teams app to download (Log in with your Lucat-ID and the suffix "@lu.se")

-Lund University offers staff and students the opportunity to use Zoom, a new tool provided via SUNET.
+Lund University offers staff and students the opportunity to use Zoom, that is provided via SUNET.
 Zoom is used at many other universities in Sweden and has proven to be reliable and easy to use.

 It is possible to connect to a Zoom meeting via your computer browser, tablet or smartphone.
-The first time you connect, you will be asked to download an app – if you do not have administrator rights you will need to ask the IT Division for help.
+The first time you connect, you will be asked to download a meeting client, a tiny program that will run the meetings in your computer.
+You download it from Software Center if you have a PC or Selfservice for Mac.
+You can also ask the IT Division for help.

 Zoom has functions particularly appreciated by teachers, for example, the possibility of dividing the participants into smaller groups.